jariolaine/apex-blog/README.md

 ### Import Applications
 1. Access your target APEX workspace
 2. Select the Application Builder
-3. Import and install *blog_administration-latest.sql* and select install supporting objects.
+3. Import and install *blog-administration-latest.sql* and select install supporting objects.
-4. Import and install *blog_public_pages-latest.sql* and select install supporting objects.
+4. Import and install *blog-public-pages-latest.sql* and select install supporting objects.

 ### Post Install
 Create a "Bloggers" workspace user group.
 Add APEX users to the group who are authorized to use the blog admin application.
 See [Using Groups to Manage Application Express Users](https://docs.oracle.com/en/database/oracle/apex/23.1/aeadm/managing-users-in-a-workspace.html#GUID-0FD7B406-8A83-40C0-A3E7-EF19BBDEA5A4)